ClusterM/wg-obfuscator/README.md

   The application features a high-performance, built-in NAT table.
 This allows hundreds of clients to connect to a single server port while preserving fast, efficient forwarding.
 Each client’s address and port are mapped to a unique server-side port.
 * **Static (Manual) Bindings / Two-Way Mode**
   You can manually define static NAT table entries, which enables "two-way" mode—allowing both WireGuard peers to initiate connections toward each other through the obfuscator.
-* **Multi-Section Config Files**
+* **Multi-Section Configuration Files**
-  Supports both simple config files and command-line arguments for quick one-off runs or advanced automation.
-You can define multiple obfuscator instances within a single config file.
+  Supports both simple configuration files and command-line arguments for quick one-off runs or advanced automation.
+You can define multiple obfuscator instances within a single configuration file.
 * **Detailed and customizable logging**
   Verbosity levels range from errors-only to full packet-level traces for advanced troubleshooting and analytics.
 * **Cross-Platform and Lightweight**